top of page

 • Open and timely sharing of information.

-• Commitment to learning and supporting others to learn the intricacies of building a sustainable relationship that values respect for diveristy and knowledge, and recognises the depth of meaningful connection.
+• Commitment to learning and supporting each other to learn the intricacies of building quality, authentic and sustainable relationships that have a foundation in cultural safety, respect for diversity and practitioner knowledge, recognising the value of meaningful connection.

-• Recognising the value of trust, honesty and integrity.
+• Recognition of the value of trust, honesty and integrity.

 • A clear procedure for conflict resolution.